ConYel/my_site_two/README.md

 Folks are usually about as happy as they make their minds up to be.
 ― Abraham Lincoln

-Fear cuts deeper than swords."
+Fear cuts deeper than swords.
 — George R.R.
 Martin

 War is peace.
 Freedom is slavery.
 Ignorance is strength.
 ― George Orwell

+When the power of love overcomes the love of power, the world will know peace.
+― Jimi Hendrix